VFPC/VFPC/README.md

         - In cases where a destination restriction would cause the filed route to be ignored entirely (e.g. M145 filed by a non-Dublin inbound), a banned form of the route is provided, without the destination requirement.
 This allows the restriction to be displayed correctly.
 Alternative routes are also displayed.
     - SRD-Imposed Ban
         - Routes withdrawn until further notice
-        - Routes available only with prior approval from the Area Control Supervisor (generally during events).
+        - CDR2 Routes (Available only with prior approval from the Area Control Supervisor, generally during events).

 ## Chat Commands
 - `.vfpc` - Root command.
 Must be placed before any of the below commands in order for them to run.